DaniyalShafiq205/Innoscripta-Task-Backend/README.md

 Note: If you see on this url a break page then just do one thing run `php artisan optimize` inside container sometimes happens due to cache issue.

+## API Collection:
+An postman collection is available /postman-collection

 ## Authors